CamBrown101/final-project/README.md

 ## Description

 ## A point of sales system for a restaurant.
-Including analytics, employee clock in, stripe intergration, the ability to email bills, sort bills by seat and a seperate screen for the kitchen and bar for items that need to be prepared.
+Including analytics, employee clock in, stripe integration, the ability to email bills, sort bills by seat and a separate screen for the kitchen and bar for items that need to be prepared.
 We also a sort by categories for menu items as well as a search bar that you can search by item name or category.
 This was our final project for Lighthouse Labs Web Development Bootcamp.

 ---